halostatue/fish-macos/README.md

 ### ql

-QuickLook a file from the command-line.
+Quick Look a file from the command-line.

 ### remind